Cannabis and religion: Rastafari

 While it is not necessary to use cannabis to be a Rastafari, many use it regularly as a part of their faith, and pipes of cannabis are dedicated to His Imperial Majesty Haile Selassie I before being smoked.
 According to the Watchman Fellowship "The herb is the key to new understanding of the self, the universe, and God.
 It is the vehicle to cosmic consciousness" and is believed to burn the corruption out of the human heart.
 Rubbing the ashes into the skin from smoked cannabis is also considered a healthy practice.

 Part of the Rastafari movement, elders of the 20th-century religious movement known as the Ethiopian Zion Coptic Church, consider cannabis to be the "eucharist", claiming it as an oral tradition from Ethiopia dating back to the time of Christ.

-Scientology

-Scientology opposes the use of cannabis, and made "Truth About Marijuana" the focus of their 2016 World Health Day presentation.

 Sikhism

 In Sikhism, the First Sikh Guru, Guru Nanak, stated that using any mind altering substance (without medical purposes) is a distraction to keeping the mind clean of the name of God.
 According to the Sikh Rehat Maryada, "A Sikh must not take hemp (cannabis), opium, liquor, tobacco, in short any intoxicant.
 His only routine intake should be food and water".

 However, there exists a tradition of Sikhs using edible cannabis, often in the form of the beverage bhang, particularly among the Sikh community known as Nihang.